What is a verbal reasoning test?

 Historically, verbal reasoning tests were completed on paper.
 But now, they’re mostly online – at least for recruitment purposes.
 They will always be timed.
 Candidates will get a set window to read a given passage, and will then need to answer the questions as quickly as possible.

-Here’s a shorter version of a passage you might find in a verbal reasoning test:
+Here’s a shorter version of an example passage you might find in a verbal reasoning test:

 “The snow leopard, or ounce, is a big cat in the panthera family that inhabits mountain ranges in both Central and South Asia.
 With mature individuals numbering at under 10,000 – and further decline of 10% expected by 2040 – they are listed as Vulnerable on the IUCN Red List.”